Get mobile spyware protection

 • High screen brightness

-If none of these fit the bill, it is possible that spyware is running in the background, overworking your phone and causing it to get hot.
-This is increasingly likely if your phone is hot when it’s not in use, or if the device slows to a crawl.
+If none of these fit the bill, spyware may be running in the background, overworking your phone and causing it to get hot.
+This is increasingly likely if your device slows to a crawl or if your phone is hot even when you’re not using it.

 How to protect your phone camera from hackers